Cleopatra (The Lumineers song): Background and composition

 According to Wesley Schultz, lead vocalist of the Lumineers, "Cleopatra" tells the life story of a female taxi driver, named Manana, in the Republic of Georgia.
 While Schultz's wife was working on her college thesis in the country, the couple came across Manana, who became the first female taxi driver in Georgia.
 He describes her as a "badass lady - she’ll pick you up at the airport with a cigarette hanging out her mouth and a beer can between [her] legs."
 Schultz was inspired by her realism, in contrast to the false imagery of contemporary Instagram culture.
 He also admired her lack of self-pity and "willingness to confront life."

-The song opens with the line "I was Cleopatra, I was young and an actress,", which is meant to refer to the archetype of the Egyptian queen.
-The lyric reflects the "destiny idea of greatness" that comes with youth, and how she aspired to be a "force of nature".
-It was meant to capture the "overflowing" confidence that the Manana possessed, and how in retrospect, it became merely a mask of identity.
+The song opens with the line "I was Cleopatra, I was young and an actress," which is meant to refer to the archetype of the Egyptian queen.
+The lyric reflects the "destiny idea of greatness" that comes with youth, and how she aspired to be a "force of nature."
+It was meant to capture the "overflowing" confidence that Manana possessed, and how in retrospect, it became merely a mask of identity.
 The song outlines Manana's ill-fated love, which ended after her father's death.
 At sixteen, she withheld an answer to her lover's proposal in the midst of grief, and he promptly departed from their small village.
 The lyrics also mention the lover leaving on a rainy day, tracking mud into the room, which the driver refused to wash off.